This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The baby may exhibit tremors or muscle spasms or even develop paralysis in certain parts of the body.
 Extreme fatigue can also be a sign of brain damage.

 As a baby grows, brain damage may cause delayed physical development.
-A baby may be slow to crawl, sit up, stand up, and walk.
+A baby may be slow to crawl, sit, stand, and walk.
 A child might struggle to feed without assistance.

 Brain damage in an infant may also manifest as mental, behavioral, and emotional developmental issues or delays.[4]